jameshpark/banksy/README.md

 normalizes the transactions into a single common schema, categorizes the transactions based on their descriptions, and persists them in a local SQLite database.

-Banksy can then export the transactions as a CSV file to the [transactions-export](transactions-export) directory or upload them directly to a specified Google Sheet.
+Banksy can then export the transactions as a CSV file to the [transactions-export](transactions-export) directory and optionally upload them directly to a specified Google Sheet.

 ## Getting Started